flatcar-archive/flatcar-docs/docs/installing/bare-metal/booting-with-pxe.md

 ## Installation

-Once booted it is possible to [install Flatcar Container Linux on a local disk][install-to-disk] or to just use local storage for the writable root filesystem while continuing to boot Flatcar Container Linux itself via PXE.
+Once booted it is possible to [install Flatcar Container Linux on a local disk][installing-to-disk] or to just use local storage for the writable root filesystem while continuing to boot Flatcar Container Linux itself via PXE.

 If you plan on using Docker we recommend using a local ext4 filesystem with overlayfs, however, btrfs is also available to use if needed.